Consultingcriminal/My-Internship-Experience/README.md

     * ANN = (-)0.07
     * Multi-variate LSTM = 0.12

-*  Predicted monthly variance by the model = 736 units
+*  Predicted monthly variance by the model = 736 units (Almost 60% reduction in variance)

 ### Built With